 Nomad – No, DPs are still required

 OneSite doesn’t use DPs at all.
-OneSite server acquires packages directly from the Site server, and serves out the first copy directly to the first client.
+OneSite server acquires packages directly from the Site server and now serves out the first copy to the first client.
 All subsequent downloads are from one client to another.

-Nomad elects one client as the Master client for each subnet, which must have a DP available from which it copies packages.
+Nomad elects one client as the Master client for each subnet, which must have a DP available to copy packages.
 According to Mark Cochrane of vNext, “Our original architecture relied on 700 servers, with Nomad we have dropped that to 300″.

 Q2: Can it prevent WAN congestion?